 - Add in milk 1 teaspoon at a time until desired consistency is reached.

 - Match up your shells before piping, and then turn one side over.
 Fill the center with the Nutella buttercream, leaving a bit of room around the sides.
+Add a sprinkle of chopped hazelnuts over the buttercream.

 - Top each macaron and then drizzle with melted dark chocolate and chopped hazelnuts if desired.